hacklaen/EasyRad/README.md

 | SUP | --- | --- | --- |
 | U | --- | --- | --- |

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Tests

 No tests are implemented yet.
-In the 'samples' directory a test template 'IHE_MRRT_Example_TI_TH.html' is available, which is based on the original IHE sample template.
+In the `samples` directory a test template `IHE_MRRT_Example_TI_TH.html` is available, which is based on the original IHE sample template.
 It is extended by tags allowed by the standard, but not included in the IHE sample file.
-In addition the '<textarea>' tag is include in the file although this tag is not allowed by the MRRT standard
+In addition the `<textarea>` tag is include in the file although this tag is not allowed by the MRRT standard